benoitc/gunicorn/docs/source/settings.rst

 .. note::
    Using this setting with the ``'gevent'`` and ``'eventlet'`` workers is discouraged.
-When ``--reload`` is used, these workers will try to monkeypatch the standard library *after* the application is loaded.
+When ``--preload`` is used, these workers will try to monkeypatch the standard library *after* the application is loaded.

 .. _sendfile: